SEO and SEM:

-When you think that SEO will take a long time to kick in and you need some traffic immediately, you go for a paid advertisement.
+When you think SEO will take a long time to kick in and you need some traffic immediately, go for a paid advertisement.
 You pay Google to show your website in Google ads or search results.

 Focus Difference Between SEO & SEM

 While comparing SEO to SEM is like comparing a car engine to a car itself (part vs. whole).
 Specific points help one draw a line of difference between them.
 Take the focus of both strategies, for example.

 If you look at search engine optimization and try to find its focus, it is a two-fold marketing and traffic acquisition strategy focused on two main fronts: on-site and off-site.

 So a person who applies search engine optimization is like a ping-pong ball between on-site SEO strategies and off-site hard work to accumulate more and more traffic.